 At Clicktrust, BigQuery allows us to consider the consumer journey as a process.
 We design steps the consumer should take, from product discovery until the purchase, which defines the completion of the process.

-We collect and store “events”, analyze the performance of the process, a little bit like a supply chain company would do :
+We collect and store “events”, and analyze the performance of the process, a little bit like a supply chain company would do :

 To realize this, we can add different layers: